Jainism: Ahimsa – non-violence

-Aparigraha - non-attachment
+Aparigraha – non-attachment

 The third main principle in Jainism is aparigraha which means non-attachment to worldly possessions.
 For monks and nuns, Jainism requires a vow of complete non-possession of any property, relations and emotions.
 The ascetic is a wandering mendicant in the Digambara tradition, or a resident mendicant in the Śvētāmbara tradition.
 For Jain laypersons, it recommends limited possession of property that has been honestly earned, and giving excess property to charity.
 According to Natubhai Shah, aparigraha applies to both the material and the psychic.
 Material possessions refer to various forms of property.
 Psychic possessions refer to emotions, likes and dislikes, and attachments of any form.
 Unchecked attachment to possessions is said to result in direct harm to one's personality.

-Metaphysics and Cosmology
+Metaphysics and cosmology

 Jain metaphysics explains the nature of the universe and its interaction with the soul (jiva).
 It posits that the soul is an eternal entity that is separate from the body and the physical world.
 Their interaction is what defines the cycle of rebirth (Saṃsāra).

 Soul and karma

+According to Jain beliefs, vibrational energy (virya) draws karmic particles to the soul and creates bondages.
+Purification of soul from karmic particles and thereby liberation can be achieved through ratnatraya, the path of the three jewels, namely samyak darśana, correct faith in the Jain teachings; samyak gyana, correct knowledge and understanding of those teachings; and samyak charitra, correct conduct, behavior consistent with the five vows.
+(Note: The five vows are: (non-violence), (truth), (not stealing), (chastity), and (non-possessiveness).)

 Jainism, like other Indian religions, believes in karma, but with a unique and fundamental difference.
 It is the only tradition that conceives of karma as a physical, material substance — subtle, invisible particles of matter (pudgala) that exist in the universe.
 These particles are drawn to the soul (jiva) by its actions, thoughts, and words.

 This "karmic dirt" then sticks to the soul, obscuring its innate, pure qualities of consciousness and bliss.
 This bondage of karma is the cause of the soul's entrapment in Saṃsāra and its repeated cycles of birth and death.

-The Tattvas (Fundamental Truths)
+The Tattvas (fundamental truths)

 The tattvas are the seven (or nine) fundamental truths that form the basis of the entire Jain path.
 They describe the step-by-step process of karmic bondage and liberation: